huggingface/blog/quanto-introduction.md

  </center>
 </div>

+These are some very preliminary results, without any optimized matrix multiplication kernels.
+You can see that the quantization adds a significant overhead for lower bitwidth.
+Stay however tuned for updated results as we are constantly improving [🤗 quanto](https://github.com/huggingface/quanto) and will add soon optimized kernels.

 Please refer to the [quanto benchs](https://github.com/huggingface/quanto/tree/main/bench/) for detailed results for different model architectures and configurations.

 ## Integration in 🤗 transformers

-Quanto library is seamlessly integrated in Hugging Face transformers library.
+Quanto library is seamlessly integrated in Hugging Face [🤗 transformers](https://github.com/huggingface/transformers) library.
 You can quantize any model by passing a `QuantoConfig` to `from_pretrained`!

-Currently you need to use the latest version of accelerate to make sure that the integration is fully compatible.
+Currently you need to use the latest version of [🤗 accelerate](https://github.com/huggingface/accelerate) to make sure that the integration is fully compatible.

 ```python
 from transformers import AutoModelForCausalLM, AutoTokenizer, QuantoConfig